What is MCP?

 Cursor shows the response in chat with expandable views of arguments and responses:

-When installing MCP servers, consider these security practices:
+When installing MCP servers, consider these security practices:- Verify the source: Only install MCP servers from trusted developers and repositories

 What's the point of MCP servers?